lookgoodkillgood/lgkg-website/content/posts/character_progression_map.md

 ## The Map

 The descriptions in each level are meant to be short to keep the post from getting too lengthy.
 If you have any questions or need clarity, feel free to ask in guild chat.
+The DPS numbers included are based on the 3 mil dummy.

 ### Level 0